mouldimus/notes/HTML_Concepts.md

     </body>
 </html>
 ```
 Often, when using the GET verb to retrieve a resource, additional data is needed by the server in order to process the request.
-Usually this is some unique information that specifies the exact resource needed – for example, data that identifies a specific student in a database.
+Usually this is some unique information that specifies the exact resource needed - for example, data that identifies a specific student in a database.

 ## Query String
 [Jump Back](#http-messages)

-This data is included in the HTTP message as a “query string”.
+This data is included in the HTTP message as a "query string".
 This is a series of key/value pairs.

-As a reminder, “key/value pair” is a set of two pieces of data.
+As a reminder, "key/value pair" is a set of two pieces of data.
 The first, the key, can be text data or numeric data.
-It might be something like “Age” or “Name.”
+It might be something like "Age" or "Name."
 It is used to uniquely identify a particular key/value pair, so it must be unique within a collection of key/value pairs.

-The second, the “value,” is the actual data associated with that key.
-This is data like text, decimal numbers, integers, true/false data, etc. If we write “Animal=Dog,” “animal” is the key and “dog” is the value.
+The second, the "value," is the actual data associated with that key.
+This is data like text, decimal numbers, integers, true/false data, etc. If we write "Animal=Dog," "animal" is the key and "dog" is the value.

 The key/value pairs sent with the query string are written in this format:
 ```http